irvin/taipei/README.md

 # Credits

-This guide is inspired by [Ruby Singapore community](http://ruby.sg), check out [their handbook](https://github.com/rubysg/singapore) if you visit Singapore.
+This guide is forked from the [Ruby Taiwan Community](https://github.com/rubytaiwan/taipei), which was inspired by [Ruby Singapore community](http://ruby.sg), check out [their handbook](https://github.com/rubysg/singapore) if you visit Singapore.